2019. The ‘Ofsted School Inspection Handbook’:

 – Talisman series.
 20 books specifically designed for older struggling readers age 8-14 / Reading Age KS1.

-Check out the website for several new series…
+Check out the website for several other series…

 FREE.
 10 storybooks: ‘Moon Dogs at Home’ series + linked activity worksheets to print out.

-– Sets of non-fiction (Animals / Countries) decodable books with a high ratio of text to illustration, ”suitable for Y1 onwards as well as for intervention”
+– 2 sets of non-fiction (Animals / Countries) decodable books with a high ratio of text to illustration, ”suitable for Y1 onwards as well as for intervention”

 Use with the RWI programme.